trislett/sgcca-psychiatry-nosology/README.md

 The package sparsemodels (based on RGCCA R packaged) is used to calculate the sparse generalized (SGCCA) model.

 The details and source code for sparsemodels are available here: https://github.com/trislett/sparsemodels.

-Details of any functions are available using the python help function help(parallel_sgcca) The sparsemodels package has been tested on macos and arch linux.
+Further information about functions are available using the python help function.
+E.g., help(parallel_sgcca) The sparsemodels package has been tested on M1 Mac (Sonoma 14.4.1), Ubuntu 22.04, and using Arch linux.

 Install using:

 `pip install -U git+https://github.com/trislett/sparsemodels`